Stanford University

 Exploring sources for Stanford rankings

-Some of the top US college rankings organizations are U.S News, Forbes, and the Wall Street Journal.
+Some of the top U.S. college rankings organizations are U.S. News, Forbes, and the Wall Street Journal.
 However, as you look at each U.S. News college ranking, for example, be sure to do your own research outside of these college rankings lists.

-College rankings can be helpful to a point, but don’t take them as the final word.
+College rankings can be helpful to a point but don’t take them as the final word.
 Check multiple sources, and do your own independent research about any school you’re interested in.
 Alongside a school’s college rankings, check each school and department’s website.
 Further, keep a detailed college list where you record everything you find.

 Comprehensive research will complement college ranking information and help you craft a strong, well-balanced college list and make a college decision.